 Inhaled dry powder mannitol is available for the treatment of CF and is licensed for use in adults in the European Union and for adults and children over the age of six years in Australia.
-A Cochrane Review of inhaled hyperosmolar agents in people with bronchiectasis identified two randomised controlled trials (RCTs) and demonstrated that inhaled mannitol improved airway clearance (Wills 2006); these findings were supported by additional observational studies (Daviskas 1997; Daviskas 2001; Daviskas 2002; Daviskas 2005).
+A Cochrane Review of inhaled hyperosmolar agents in people with bronchiectasis identified five randomised controlled trials (RCTs) and demonstrated that inhaled mannitol improved airway clearance and reduced exacerbations, but had no effect on quality of life outcome (Hart 2014); these findings were supported by additional observational studies (Daviskas 1997; Daviskas 2001; Daviskas 2002; Daviskas 2005).
 A number of studies looking at mannitol in CF have now been completed.
 In addition, the dry powder formulation of mannitol may be more convenient and easier to use compared with established agents which require delivery via a nebuliser; anecdotal reports suggest that once individuals become familiar with the technique, administration time for inhaled mannitol compares well with the time taken to administer nebulised dornase alfa.
 Thus, the evidence in CF should be combined and presented in a systematic review.
 The UK National Institute for Health and Care Excellence (NICE) has made a recommendation for the the use of mannitol in certain individuals with CF; particularly those with rapid decline in lung function and those for which dornase alfa and other osmotic agents have failed or are not considered appropriate (NICE 2012).

-This is an update of a previously published review (Nolan 2015).
+This is an update of a previously published review (Nolan 2015; Nevitt 2018).